spj101/pyqmc/README.md

 # pyqmc
-A simple implementation of the QMC algorithm focusing on clarity rather than efficiency
+A simple implementation of a rank-1 shifted-lattice integrator focusing on clarity rather than efficiency